Ask an Expert

 Lebanon Update: 4 August 2014

 There has been tension in Beirut and Tripoli in recent months, including random explosions and violent demonstrations, with sporadic closure of the main road leading to the international airport in Beirut.
 Govt Travel Advices warn against travel to regions of the Bekaa Valley, where World Expeditions scheduled itineraries would visit, due to proximity to the Syrian border and ongoing tension in those regions.
 The ongoing conflict in neighbouring Syria is having a destabilising effect on Lebanon and together with internal political and sectarian tensions there is potential for violent protests in any part of the country.
 All World Expeditions scheduled departures remain cancelled until further notice.

 Kenya Update: 4 August 2014

-All clients visiting Nairobi are strongly advised to pay close attention to personal security at all times, heed the advice of local authorities, hotels and tour guides and avoid non-essential visits to large public places.
+All clients visiting Nairobi and Mombasa are strongly advised to pay close attention to personal security at all times, heed the advice of local authorities, hotels and tour guides and avoid non-essential visits to large public places.
 You should avoid the central CBD area (World Expeditions does not stay at hotels in the central CBD) and low income areas of the city particularly Kibera, Mathare, Kasirani and Eastleigh.

 Govt Travel Advice also warns not to travel to the border regions with Somalia, South Sudan, Ethiopia and the A2 highway north of Isiolo.
 None of these regions are visited on World Expeditions itineraries.
 Our local partners and other tour operators in Kenya continue to host many visitors from around the world.
 There are no travel restrictions in place for Kenya overall.
 All World Expeditions trips to Kenya are operational as normal, as are transits through Nairobi to other East African countries.
 Following a major fire at Nairobi's JKIA international airport on 7 Aug 2013, an airport rebuild and upgrade is taking place.
 Visitors should expect some delays with arrival and departure procedures while this occurs.